sictweb/web222/weeks/week01/README.md

 ## Introduction to JavaScript

 The first front-end web technology we will learn is JavaScript.
-JavaScript (often shortened to JS) is a lightweight, interpreted or JIT (i.e., Just In Time) compiled language mean to be embedded in host environments, for example, web browsers.
+JavaScript (often shortened to JS) is a lightweight, interpreted or JIT (i.e., Just In Time) compiled language meant to be embedded in host environments, for example, web browsers.

 JavaScript looks [similar to C/C++ or Java](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Introduction#JavaScript_and_the_ECMAScript_Specification#JavaScript_and_Java) in some of its syntax, but is quite different